isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 - ``tkey-lifetime`` determines the lifetime of GSS-TSIG keys in the TKEY protocol.
 The value must be greater than the ``rekey-interval`` value.
-It is expressed in seconds; it defaults to 3600 seconds (one hour) if not specified.
+It is expressed in seconds and defaults to 3600 (one hour).

 - ``rekey-interval`` governs the time interval at which the keys for each configured server are checked for rekeying, i.e. when a new key is created to replace the current usable one if its age is greater than the ``rekey-interval`` value.
   The value must be smaller than the ``tkey-lifetime`` value (it is recommended to be set between 50% and 80% of the ``tkey-lifetime`` value).
-It is expressed in seconds; it defaults to 2700 seconds (45 minutes, or 75% of one hour) if not specified.
+It is expressed in seconds and defaults to 2700 (45 minutes, or 75% of one hour).

 - ``retry-interval`` governs the time interval at which to retry to create a key if any error occurred previously for any configured server.
 The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
-It is expressed in seconds and defaults to 120 seconds (2 minutes) if not specified.
+It is expressed in seconds and defaults to 120 (2 minutes).

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.